-The Wildseeloderhaus (1,854 metres above sea level) is an Austrian Alpine Association mountain refuge hut at the foot of the Wildseeloder above Fieberbrunn in the Kitzbühel Alps, Tirol.
+The Wildseeloderhaus (1,854 metres) is an Austrian Alpine Club mountain refuge at the foot of the Wildseeloder mountain above Fieberbrunn in the Kitzbühel Alps, Tirol.

 There are places that radiate positive energy.
-The Wildseeloderhaus stands on one of them: in a cirque hollow at the magical Lake Wildsee near Wildseeloder, Fieberbrunn’s local mountain.
+The Wildseeloderhaus stands on one of them: in a cirque hollow at the magical Wildsee lake near the Wildseeloder, Fieberbrunn’s local mountain.
 The hut was built from stone in 1892.
 There is, of course, more than enough available.
-The limestone was fired on the spot and the remaining materials required were laboriously transported up the mountain by animals and carriers.
-Today, part of the climb can be managed easily by cable car, so you can enjoy the amenities of the mountain hut for a little longer: comfortable facilities, great food and fabulous scenery, for example, the Loferer and Leoganger Mountains directly opposite.
-There are many opportunities for hiking and mountain tours; climbers will also feel right at home with three via Ferrate routes.
+The limestone was mined on the spot, and the remaining materials required were laboriously transported up the mountain by animals and carriers.
+Today, part of the climb can be managed easily by cable car, so you can enjoy the amenities of the mountain hut for a little longer: comfortable facilities, great food and fabulous scenery, for example, the Lofer and Leogang Mountains directly opposite.
+There are many opportunities for hiking; climbers will also feel right at home with three via ferrata fixed-rope climbing routes.

-When using the cable car to the Lärchfilzkogel, from the cable car terminal (ca. 1.5 hours); from Fieberbrunn via the AV- Weg 711 - Alpine Assoc Path Nr 711 (3.5 hours); from the Lärchfilzhochalm (ca. 1.5 to 2 hours).
+When using the cable car to the Lärchfilzkogel, from the cable car terminal (1.5 hours); from Fieberbrunn via the AV- Weg 711 - Alpine Club trail number 711 (3.5 hours); from the Lärchfilzhochalm (1.5 to 2 hours)

 Walks and hikes in the area, long-distance hiking trails

 Henne (2,078 metres), 1 hour, intermediate (via ferrata climbing route with sections rated A to D - easy to difficult)

 Bischof (2,127 metres), 2.75 hours, intermediate